t-admin195/practical-tasks/README.md

-# System Administration — Practical Tasks
+# Practical Tasks

-This repository contains my completed practical tasks in system administration, DevOps, and networking.
+This repository contains my completed practical tasks in system administration, automation, and networking.
 All tasks are organized into folders with descriptions and results